25th ID Soldier Receives Soldier’s Medal for Saving Woman’s Life

+SCHOFIELD BARRACKS, Hawaii – A 25th Infantry Division Soldier was recognized for his heroic actions during a Soldier’s Medal Award Ceremony, July 19, 2023.

-U.S. Army Spc.
-Rene J. Rodriguez (center), a combat medic assigned to 2nd Battalion, 35th Infantry Regiment, 3rd Infantry Brigade Combat Team, 25th Infantry Division, stands with his parents to be recognized after receiving the Soldier's Medal, July 19, 2023, Schofield Barracks, Hawaii.
-Rodriguez received the Soldier's Medal, the highest peacetime Army award a Soldier can receive, for protecting the life of a Hawaiian woman Oct.
+The ceremony was held to honor U.S. Army Spc.
+Rene J. Rodriguez, an El Paso, Texas native and combat medic assigned to 2nd Battalion, 35th Infantry Regiment, 3rd Infantry Brigade Combat Team, 25th Inf.
+Div., for his acts of heroism on Oct.
 20, 2022.

-(U.S. Army photo by Sgt.
-Richard Mohr)
+Leaving Schofield Barracks that afternoon, Rodriguez was heading to the North Shore to enjoy the weekend, when he noticed a group of bystanders outside of a coffee shop in Wahiawa, surrounding a woman being violently assaulted.
+With a bias for action and complete disregard for his own safety, Rodriguez made the split-second decision to intervene.
+Putting himself between the attacker and the woman, Rodriguez took the brunt of the attack allowing the woman to seek safety in his vehicle.
+Rodriguez was successfully able to protect the woman and get her to safety until law enforcement and emergency services arrived.

+A witness of the events reported Rodriguez’s selfless act to his chain of command.
+Without contact with the witness, his chain of command would not have known about the incident.

 |Date Taken: